-That the Annual Treasury Management Report for 2022/23 is noted.
+The Audit Committee note the Annual Treasury Management Report for 2022/23, as detailed in Appendix A and A1.

 Summary

 The Council is required to produce an annual treasury management review of activities and the actual treasury indicators in accordance with Local Government regulations.